treblereel/gwtproject/README.md

 * check out
 * `mvn clean install`
-* The project use the parent pom and dependensies located on Sonatype snapshot repository.
+* The project use the parent pom located on Sonatype snapshot repository.
 ```
 <repositories>
     <repository>